The headline for this post is a quote from Toni Morrison’s “The Song of Solomon” – a quote I find myself coming back to time and time again…

 The older I get, the more I can appreciate the vulnerability, and at the same time strength, that lies in searching, and completely surrendering to the search without resistance.

 I don’t need to arrive.
 I don’t need to turn my creative urges into “something worthwhile” (they already are), or something that is a source of income.
-I don’t need to publish (I never have and probably never will, or maybe I will one day when the time feels right?
-Who knows…), let other people hear, see or otherwise experience whatever I create – although I often do.
+I don’t need to publish, let other people hear, see or otherwise experience whatever I create – although I often do.
 But I am selective about the “whats” and “whens”, because I came to believe that certain things I do, and coincidentally the ones that entangle me most and make me forget time and space, are mainly for me, and sometimes for myself only.

 If I wanted to be Jungian about it, I would say that everything I create is part of my individuation process (no shit, Sherlock!), but that some of it is deeply connected to my unconscious and brings it to the surface.
 Summoning our unconscious into our conscious can be hilarious, but also terrifying.
 Sometimes, the timing is good, sometimes it is bad (and if it’s bad, it tends to be REALLY bad).
 Sometimes, it happens naturally; sometimes you invite it in and see what shows up.

-If you have ever heard about shadow work, you might have an inkling what I mean:
+If you have ever heard about shadow work, you might have an inkling of what I mean:

 The times when we descend into our shadow can feel shameful, precarious and painful.
 At times, we get lost in it – sometimes without noticing.